Internal communication is no longer a support function — it’s a business advantage.

 Leadership sets direction

-Leaders define vision and priorities, but clarity must be reinforced continually.
-If leadership communication isn’t resonating with employees, strategic alignment suffers.
-Only about 49 % of employees agree that their organization’s communication helps them resurface goals and key directives when needed.
+Leaders define vision and priorities, but clarity needs to be reinforced consistently across channels and over time.
+If leadership communication doesn’t resonate or reach employees, strategic alignment quickly breaks down.
+Only about 49 % of employees agree that their organization’s communication helps them resurface goals and key directives when needed, which highlights a clear gap between intent and understanding.

 Examples of poor internal communication consequences